On the Theoretical Limitations of Embedding-based Link Prediction: Breaking Rank Bottlenecks with Mixtures of Softmaxes

-Having shown how rank bottlenecks limit the feasible predictions of KGEs, we now propose a solution to break these rank bottlenecks.
-A simple approach is to use a larger embedding dimension $d$ to reflect the graph size or, according to the bound of Theorem~\ref{s:bound_for_sr_rr_bottleneck}, its connectivity.
+\EKRem{Having shown how rank bottlenecks limit the feasible predictions of \modelclass, }We now propose a solution to break rank bottlenecks in \modelclass.
+A simple approach is to use a larger embedding dimension $d$ to reflect graph size or, according to the bound of Theorem~\ref{s:bound_for_sr_rr_bottleneck}, its connectivity.
 However, this quickly becomes impractical for large graphs.
-Instead, we adapt the \emph{Mixture of Softmaxes} (MoS) solution, originally proposed in language modelling~\citep{yang_breaking_2017}, to KGEs.
+Instead, we adapt the \emph{Mixture of Softmaxes} (MoS) layer proposed in language modelling~\citep{yang_breaking_2017} to \modelclass.

-Let $O$ be a random variable over the objects.
-Softmax is used with KGE models for object prediction $(s,r,?)$ to model a categorical distribution $P(O|s,r) = \softmax(\bh_{s,r} \bE^\top) \in \Delta^{|\cE|-1}$, where $\Delta^{|\cE|-1}$ is the probability simplex over the objects.
-This distribution should align with the data distribution (labels of the corresponding triples, normalised to sum to 1).
-Although softmax is traditionally used for predicting a single correct class, it is repurposed in KGC for multi-label scenarios by retrieving top-$k$ entries, ranking likely completions (\RRref) and modelling well-distributed scores (\DRref, e.g. for sampling~\citep{loconte_how_2023}).
-Extensive benchmarking efforts have shown that training KGEs with softmax and CE loss leads to the best results~\citep{ruffinelli_you_2020,ali_bringing_2022}.
+Let $O$ be a random variable over the objects. \modelclass use the softmax to model a categorical distribution $P(O|s,r) = \softmax(\bh_{s,r} \bE^\top) \in \Delta^{|\cE|-1}$, where $\Delta^{|\cE|-1}$ is the probability simplex over the objects. $P(O|s,r)$ should align with the data distribution (labels of the corresponding triples, normalised to sum to 1).
+Although softmax is traditionally used to predict a single class, it is repurposed for multi-label scenarios by retrieving top-$k$ entries, for ranking likely completions (\RRref), and for modelling generative distributions (\DRref).
+Extensive benchmarking has shown that training \modelclass with softmax and CE loss yields strong results~\citep{ruffinelli_you_2020,ali_bringing_2022}. \EKcom{These sentences can be shortened}

 As shown in Sections \ref{s:bottleneck_cr} and \ref{s:bottleneck_rr}, a bottlenecked KGE model with a softmax activation cannot represent all possible distributions and rankings over the objects.
-We propose to use a \KGEMix layer, which is a mixture of $K$ softmaxes, to break these rank bottlenecks.
+We propose using a \KGEMix layer, which is a mixture of $K$ softmaxes, to break these rank bottlenecks.
 Specifically,